See below to find the answers to Schwebel's Frequently Asked Questions.

 We suggest you use your best judgment and knowledge of your microwave’s power output before using this method of defrosting your bread.
 The best option is to thaw at room temperature.

 Yes.
-Schwebel Baking Company is still owned and operated by the Schwebel family of Youngstown, Ohio.
+Schwebel Baking Company is still owned by the Schwebel family of Youngstown, Ohio.

-Four.
-Youngstown, Ohio (Headquarters); Cuyahoga Falls, Ohio; Solon, Ohio; and Hebron, Ohio.
+Three.
+Youngstown, Ohio (Headquarters); Solon, Ohio; and Hebron, Ohio.

 The smiley face clown has a name.
 It’s “Happy the Clown.”
 Happy was introduced on the Schwebel’s bread package in 1932 by founder, Dora Schwebel.
 At the peak of the Great Depression, Mrs. Schwebel believed customers needed an uplifting symbol of hope and optimism.
 She created the “Happy the Clown” character to brighten peoples’ spirits.
 He (our Happy mascot) continues to do that to this day with visits to local hospitals, parades and fund-raising events.